ClickHouse/ClickHouse/docs/en/query_language/create.md

 A user can be assigned with multiple roles.
 Users can apply their assigned roles in arbitrary combinations by the [SET ROLE](misc.md#set-role-statement) statement.
 The final scope of privileges is a combined set of all the privileges of all the applied roles.
 If a user has privileges assigned directly to it's user account, they are also combined with the privileges granted by roles.

-User can have a default role which applies at user login.
-To set the default role, use the [SET DEFAULT ROLE](misc.md#set-default-role-statement) statement or the [ALTER USER](alter.md#alter-user-statement) statement.
+User can have default roles which apply at user login.
+To set default roles, use the [SET DEFAULT ROLE](misc.md#set-default-role-statement) statement or the [ALTER USER](alter.md#alter-user-statement) statement.

 To revoke a role, use the [REVOKE](revoke.md) statement.